-- 57.27 We expect parties to provide to us all information that we have requested in connection with the appeal.
-However, we can, if necessary, exercise our formal powers under regulation 36 to request information. - 57.28 Regulation 36 provides that the infrastructure manager, service provider, allocation body, charging body or any other party shall be under a duty to furnish to ORR such information, in such form and manner as we request, for the purpose of facilitating the performance of our functions under the NI Regulations.
-This regulation applies also to the provision of information to DFINI.
+- 6.27 We expect parties to provide to us all information that we have requested in connection with the appeal.
+However, we can, if necessary, exercise our formal powers under regulation 36 to request information. - 6.28 Regulation 36 provides that the infrastructure manager, service provider, allocation body, charging body or any other party shall be under a duty to furnish to ORR such information, in such form and manner as we request, for the purpose of facilitating the performance of our functions under the NI Regulations.
+This regulation applies also to the provision of information to DFINI. - 6.29 We can impose a financial penalty on a party that fails or refuses to comply with such a request for information 119.

-106 See regulation 32(3)(b).
+116 See regulation 32(3)(b).

-107 See regulation 32(7)(a).
+117 See regulation 32(7)(a).

-108 See regulation 32(7)(b)
+118 See regulation 32(7)(b).